chef/chef-web-docs/chef_master/source/uninstall.rst

 -----------------------------------------------------
 .. tag uninstall_chef_dk_windows

-Use **Add / Remove Programs** to remove the Chef development kit on the Microsoft Windows platform.
+Use **Add / Remove Programs** to remove ChefDK on the Microsoft Windows platform.

 .. end_tag